 RECOMMENDATION: Integrate collaborative-capacity funding and project implementation to ensure more durable, efficient, and effective outcomes.

-collaborative conservation. especially at the landscape scale.
+We've seen an efflorescence of collaborative conservation. especially at the landscape scale.
 It has become more and more apparent that those endeavors really require underpinnings and support beyond the individual project investments."